 This would be such a great summer bag to bring to the beach too!
 Throw on a pair of shades, your favourite flip flops and your newly crocheted bag and you’re ready to go!
 The bag could hold your swimsuit and sunscreen too, and you wouldn’t have to worry about sand getting stuck in it ;)

-Find the free pattern for this beautiful bag HERE (called “Crochet Grocery Bag”- you need to add the pattern to your cart and download it)!
+Find the free pattern for this beautiful bag on Ravelry HERE!
 Who else is going to give this bag a try?
 I love sharing the crochet projects I have made on my blog, and I thank you so much for your enthusiasm and support of my work!

 I have been loving my new crochet hook case that I picked up in Tokyo!
 It’s the perfect size with vibrant colours and a zipper that slides like a dream ;) I picked it up at Tokyu Hands in Shibuya, and it’s by a company called United Bees Japan.